 Safe commercial chews

-Many dog owners choose commercially-sold chews for their convenience and safety.
-Greenie dental chews, which are approved by the Veterinary Oral Health Council, are satisfying and 100% digestible chews that satisfy your dog’s urge to chew while also supporting their dental health.
+Many dog owners choose commercially-sold chews, as a safe dog bone alternative, for their convenience and safety.
+Greenie dental chews, which are vet-approved, are satisfying, 100% digestible chews that satisfy your dog’s urge to chew while also supporting their dental health.

 Another option is a non-edible chew toy.
-For example, the Nylabone Dura Chew is a tough, durable nylon bone infused with flavor.
-It satisfies dogs’ urge to chew, cleans their teeth, and is virtually indestructible.
+For example, the Nylabone Dura Chew is a tough, durable nylon bone that’s infused with flavour.
+It satisfies a dog’s urge to chew, cleans their teeth and is virtually indestructible.
 No dangerous small parts here!

-Some dog owners opt for bully sticks as an alternative to bones.
-Bully sticks are fully digestible and don’t break into hazardous pieces.
-They’re durable chews that will keep your pup busy, but they should only be used as treats.
+Some dog owners opt for fully digestible chews which don’t break into hazardous pieces.
+They will keep your pup busy, but they should only be used as treats.
 They’re not a replacement for balanced, nutritional dog food.

 How to give your dog a bone safely